FabianVegaA/sigmaF/README.md

 python3.8 main.py
 ```

-Also, you can create a script with your code and use it inside of any statement .
+Also, you can create a script with your code and use it inside of any statement.
 For this you can use:

 ``` shell
 python3.8 main.py < file.sf >